-Two possible conversions are possible: into cbf format or hdf5 format.
+Three possible conversions are possible: into cbf, hdf5 and root format.
 The detector writes 4 raw files per receiver.
 An offline image reconstruction executable has been written to collate the possible files together and produce output files.
 By default an interpolation between the values of the large pixels is performed.
 Gap pixels between modules are also inserted.